EMDR Therapy & Autism: Accommodations That Benefit Everyone

 Even outside of autism-specific accommodations, I’ve found that having multiple BLS modalities available is simply good clinical practice.
 Whether due to sensory sensitivity, physical limitations, or session context, it helps to have various tools (tappers, auditory tones, tactile BLS) ready and assess what feels best for the client.

 Here in Southern Utah, we have an active community of mountain biking enthusiasts.
 And it’s no wonder; we’re just 30 minutes away from Zion National Park and a range of red rock trails.
 As a result, it’s not unheard of for clients to come in having suffered a concussion on the trail over the weekend, requiring us to switch from eye movements to tapping.
-Or perhaps they sprained their wrist… or strained their shoulder… Looks like we’re switching from butterfly-hug BLS to tapping or eye movements.
-Autism aside, options are good.

 Shifting from talk therapy into EMDR can be jarring – and not just for neurodivergent clients.
-Autistic clients may struggle with attention transitions more significantly, but many clients experience difficulty adapting to EMDR’s structured approach.
+Autistic clients may struggle with transitions more significantly, but many clients experience difficulty adapting to EMDR’s structured approach.

 Prepare them.
 Talk about it.
 Normalize the adjustment period.
 Let clients know that EMDR has a different rhythm, purpose, and focus – and that together, you’ll navigate this transition with care and clarity.

 To assist with this process, it can be helpful to provide clients and caregivers with a range of options to learn about EMDR in a way that is accessible to their unique brain and learning style.
-You might consider:

 – Book recommendations